tezjs/tezjs/docs/pages/directory-structure/layouts.md

             <tez-slot></tez-slot>
     </template>
 ```
-By creating a default.vue file in the layouts folder.
-This gives an opportunity to apply on all the page level components which is not using the `layoutName` property in the page component.
-You don't have to worry about the load the layout component first and reference page level component, TezJS efficiently manage this cumbersome task without any configuration.
+By creating a `default.vue` file in the layouts folder.
+This gives an opportunity to apply on all the page level components which are not using the `layoutName` property in the page component.
+You don't have to worry about to load the layout component first and reference page level component, TezJS efficiently manage this cumbersome task without any configuration.
 As every application have a different scenarios for loading the layouts.
 We have covered most of the scenarios as below:

 ### How to set the specific layout on specific page and rest of the pages would referenced with default layout?